AzharSyedGit/Slash-Commands/xcode-build-test.md

 1. When the macOS pop-up appears, click **Allow** (it does not always persist, so the steps below make it stick).
 2. Open **System Settings > Privacy & Security > Automation**.
-3. Find the MCP client app (e.g., Kiro / Cursor / the host editor) and ensure its toggle for **Xcode** is enabled.
+3. Find the MCP client app in the list and ensure its toggle for **Xcode** is enabled.
 4. If it keeps reprompting or still shows zero tools, fully quit and relaunch both the client and Xcode, then reconnect the MCP server.
 5. As a last resort, reset the Automation permission, then re-grant on next